 A happy & healthy long-term relationship

 After working through the previous steps, the physical UX design process begins.
 A skeleton road map is developed with example content combinations, wireframes and sitemaps showing user journeys by the designer.
+To make this process a bit easier you can use a program such as Slickplan.
 The rest of the project team is consulted again for feedback.
 The UX design is measured against the client's objectives set out at the beginning of the project and the user journeys are assessed to ensure the user experience is optimised.
 At the end of the UX design process a skeleton of a website should be in development.

 The wireframes, sitemaps and user journeys are then sent to the client for assessment.
 When the client is happy with the design, the price and timeframe are finalised and the designer prepares to move on to the next stage.